 I am attempting to grow a very small garden this year.
 Now growing up on a farm raising our own vegetables and livestock, you would think I would not use the words “attempting to grow”.
 Please remember I was young and my parents were the ones to get the garden started and we (my siblings and I) were the ones responsible for weeding – my least favorite chore!
 One summer we had to weed our cornfield – oh how mad the three of us girls were!
 We had to make the best of the day so weeding away while using a hoe we began goofing off and chop – gasp disaster we cut down a nice growing stalk of corn, chop gasp repeat, chop gasp repeat.
 With an ingenious plan of “propping” the stalks up with dirt and rocks -brilliant!
 We just knew no one would notice… after realizing how many stalks we had chopped down, we knew our hides were going to be skinned if not tanned!
 A few days later a conversation between Mom and Dad about needing something for the cut worms in the cornfield was overheard ….
 VICTORY!!
 My sisters and I never told my parents the truth about chopping down the stalks until many years later – I’m talking us married with children years later….

 We had a Jenny mule (male horse/female donkey offspring) who was more like a pet than a “working farm animal”.
 We actually named her Jenny and would ride her anywhere with just a rope around her neck.
-One day my mother and I decided we were going to plow the another row for the already established garden – needless to say not only did we plow another row but a row right smack dab down the middle and halfway back of said established garden!
+One day my mother and I decided we were going to plow another row for planting in the already established garden – needless to say not only did we plow a row but a row right smack dab down the middle and halfway back of said established garden!
 It looked as if we were going for a maze design.
 There was not explanation or good excuse for that one – oops.

 I always water my garden in the early morning unless the weather man is predicting rain of course.
 Yesterday I waited and waited and waited for the predicted rain – none!
 Drat so around 7:00 pm I watered my garden, checking out the plants for any insect activity or produce.
 I have lost several squash already due to bloom rot and hopefully have this corrected.

 Today Monday, Robin came home early due to rain (still none here and yes I watered my garden this morning) and starting changing the brakes on the car and needed my assistance.
 Maleigh and I go outside to help him.
-The two of us were sitting in the car while Robin bleed the brakes, started playing like we were astronauts in a spaceship being attacked by aliens (her Tata was the alien) having a blast.
+The two of us sitting in the car, while Robin bled the brakes, started playing like we were astronauts in a spaceship being attacked by aliens (her Tata was the alien) having a blast.
 Brakes changed, test drove the car, all go back inside the house.
 I noticed something unrecognizable lying in the living room floor, walking over to pick it up, only to learn it was my SQUASH!!!
 My beautiful squash – Rango (the dog) had completely consumed one and half of the other!
 I was furious!!!
 I had plans for those veggies, plans that involved us/me eating them and not Rango.
 Sighing and feeling let down I told Robin at least I have a picture of my first two squash grown with love…he laughs at me.